Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Empirical Results

 \subsection{Min-STP based Flow}

-A promising application of optimal transport is its use in improving flow-based generative modeling \cite{tong2024improving} and single-step generation \cite{kornilov2024ofm}.
-OT-MF \cite{akbari2025transportbasedmeanflows} demonstrates that incorporating optimal transport into the MeanFlow algorithm \cite{geng2025meanflows} can enhance single-step generation performance across various tasks.
+A promising application of optimal transport is its use in improving flow-based generative modeling \cite{tong2024improving} and single-step generation \cite{kornilov2024optimal}.
+OT-MF \cite{akbari2026transportbasedmeanflows} demonstrates that incorporating optimal transport into the MeanFlow algorithm \cite{geng2025meanflows} can enhance single-step generation performance across various tasks.

 Motivated by these findings, we aim to investigate the effectiveness of $\mSTP$ in a flow-based setting.
-Specifically, we adopt the experimental setup and datasets from \cite{akbari2025transportbasedmeanflows} for point cloud generation, using ModelNet10 \cite{wu20153d} and the “Chair” class from the ShapeNet dataset \cite{chang2015shapenet}.
+Specifically, we adopt the experimental setup and datasets from \cite{akbari2026transportbasedmeanflows} for point cloud generation, using the “Chair” class from the ShapeNet dataset \cite{chang2015shapenet}.
+Additional results and implementation details are available in section \ref{subsec:flow}.

-First, we train a slicer for each dataset using a SetTransformer \cite{lee2002memory} architecture with two self-attention blocks (SAB) in both the encoder and decoder.
-During training, we treat each point cloud as an individual target distribution and use an isotropic Gaussian as the source distribution.
-Similar to Section 4.2, we obtain a context vector from the latent space of a pretrained autoencoder and concatenate it with all source and target points.

-Once the slicer is trained, we integrate it into the OT-MeanFlow framework to obtain a transport plan for each mini-batch.
-We follow the training setup and baselines provided in \cite{akbari2025transportbasedmeanflows}, and all experiments use single-step generation (NFE = 1).
 Figure \ref{fig:ot_time} shows the average time required to compute OT per epoch vs. the 2-Wasserstein distance ($W_2$) for $\mSTP$ and the baseline methods.
 A lower average $W_2$ across test samples shows the ability of the method to generate point cloud samples that are closest to the ground truth.
 An ideal method should also achieve a lower computation time for OT to reduce the overall training cost.
 As shown in Figure \ref{fig:ot_time}, $\mSTP$ appears in the bottom-left region of the plot, demonstrating its ability to balance low computation time with low $W_2$, resulting in higher-quality generation with faster training.
-Figures \ref{fig:sn_plots} and \ref{fig:mn_plots} show generated samples (1-step) for ShapeNet-Chairs and ModelNet10, respectively. $\mSTP$ produces samples that more closely resemble the ground truth while adding only a slight overhead during training.
+Figure \ref{fig:sn_plots} (in the appendix) shows generated samples (1-step) for ShapeNet-Chairs. $\mSTP$ produces samples that more closely resemble the ground truth while adding only a slight overhead during training.